jvaubourg/stoltenberg-speech-20110722/README.md

 If you speak a language not available in the subtitle files, feel free to propose your contribution.

 ## Subtitles

+You can use Subtitle Editor (package `subtitleeditor` on Debian/Ubuntu) for composing a new translation from another version.

 ### English

 * [subtitles/stoltenberg_2011-07-22.en.srt](subtitles/stoltenberg_2011-07-22.en.srt)